Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 ![N-dimensional Data Schematic](../fig/dataset-diagraml.png)

 `Xarray` has two data structures:
-* a `DataArray` which holds a single multi-dimensional variable and its coordinates
+* a `DataArray`, which holds a single multi-dimensional variable (or 'grid') and its coordinates
-* a `Dataset` which can hold multiple variables that potentially share the same coordinates
+* a `Dataset`, which can hold multiple variables (DataArrays) that share some or all of the same coordinates

-When we read in our data using `xr.open_dataset`, we read it in as an `xr.Dataset`.
+When we read in our data using `xr.open_dataset`, we read it in as an `xr.Dataset` object containing one or more DataArrays.

 A `DataArray` contains:
-* values: a `numpy.ndarray` holdy the array's values
+* values: a `numpy.ndarray` holdy the array's values (usually 1 or more dimensions)
 * dims: dimension names for each axis (e.g. `lon`,`lat`,`lev`,`time`)
 * coords: a container of arrays that label each point
 * attrs: a container of arbitrary metadata

-If we access an individual variable within an `xarray.Dataset`, we have an `xarray.DataArray`.
+If we access an individual variable within an `xarray.Dataset` object, we have an `xarray.DataArray` object.
 Here's an example:

 ~~~
 ds['sst']